sindresorhus/caprine/readme.md

 You can toggle whether Caprine stays on top of other windows in the `Window`/`View` menu or with <kbd>Command/Control</kbd> <kbd>Shift</kbd> <kbd>t</kbd>.

-### Image paste confirmation

-Confirmation before sending images from the clipboard, to prevent accidental copy-pastes.

 ### Work Chat support

 Support for Work Chat: Messenger for [Workplace](https://www.facebook.com/workplace).
 You can switch to it in the `Caprine`/`File` menu.